-9.20 Part G of Building Regulations were changed in 2015 to include an optional requirement for water efficiency i.e. new homes should be designed to use no more than 110 litres of water/person/day.
+- 9.21 Part G of Building Regulations were changed in 2015 to include an optional requirement for water efficiency i.e. new homes should be designed to use no more than 110 litres of water/person/day.
 The mandatory standard is 125 litres/person/day.
-The tighter standard would be controlled by means of a planning condition.
-Detailed guidance is contained within the Council's Making Places SPD.

-9.21 A rainwater collection and re-use system can contribute towards a reduction in non-potable (non-drinkable) water consumption, and is required for all new residential development due to wider considerations of water scarcity and to ensure the sustainable use of water.
+The tighter standard of 90 litres/person/day is in line with the Government's Environment Improvement Plan and Plan for Water and would be controlled by means of a planning condition.
+Detailed guidance will be set out in the updated Making Places SPD. - 9.22 The Council will encourage developers to incorporate water management techniques in schemes to reduce water stress.
+This may include site or development wide rainwater recovery systems or the use of specific roof pitch within a development to optimise rainwater harvesting. - 9.23 A rainwater collection and re-use system can contribute towards a reduction in non-potable (non-drinkable) water consumption, and is required for all new residential development due to wider considerations of water scarcity and to ensure the sustainable use of water.
 Recovered water can be used for tasks such as flushing toilets, washing laundry and watering gardens and plants.
 Site layouts will need to make the necessary space available to accommodate rainwater collection/reuse systems.
-Further guidance will be set out in the updated Making Places SPD.

-9.22 The Council supports a transition to electric vehicles and requires access to EV charging point infrastructure to be provided in new development.
+Further guidance will be set out in the updated Making Places SPD. - 9.24 The Council supports a transition to electric vehicles and requires access to EV charging point infrastructure to be provided in new development.
 The standards for electrical vehicle charging points for new development are contained in the Essex Part 1 Parking Guidance (subject to confirmation).
 It is considered that these standards are appropriate for Chelmsford.
 The standards set out details for the level of provision, types of charging infrastructure, and design guidelines.

-9.23 An active charging point has a minimum power rating output of 7kw, delivered through specialised charging infrastructure.
-Passive provision of cable routes and power supply is required in some cases to enable future connection when demand arises.
+This includes a range of charging capacities for different settings, and ranges of provision applicable to different types of non-residential uses. - 9.25 An active charging point has a minimum power rating output of 7kw, delivered through specialised charging infrastructure.
+Passive provision of cable routes and power supply is required in some cases to enable future connection when demand arises. - 9.26 BREEAM is an environmental assessment method that assesses the environmental performance of non-residential buildings across ten categories with minimum standards being required in key areas such as energy, water and waste.

-9.24 Provision for all residential development is 1 active point per unit (such as a house or apartment), plus passive provision for apartments with more than 10 associated parking spaces.
-For non-residential development, the number of charging points and power rating output required depends on the use class, ranging from 10% to 25%, plus passive provision, as set out in the Essex Part 1 Parking Guidance produced by the Essex Planning Officers' Association (EPOA).

-9.25 BREEAM is an environmental assessment method that assesses the environmental performance of non-residential buildings across ten categories with minimum standards being required in key areas such as energy, water and waste.
-It is still in operation and unlike the Code for Sustainable Homes, is a Building Research Establishment standard which is not owned by the Government.
 The method of assessment seeks to minimise the adverse effects of new buildings on the environment, whilst promoting healthy indoor conditions for the occupants.
-The 500sqm threshold is intended to take account of economy of scale, and to avoid imposing the requirement on modest structures.
+The requirement for at least three BREEAM water credits will promote water efficiency in non-residential buildings.
+The 500sqm threshold is intended to take account of economy of scale, and to avoid imposing the requirement on modest structures. - 9.27 Proposals for strategic sites should have regard to industry best practice in relation to commitments required for sustainable design and construction, which may be demonstrated through design and access statements and/or a Construction Environmental Management Plan where appropriate.

-No policy, rely on Building Regulations.

-This would not cover additional sustainable features which are at the forefront of climate change and are a key issue for the Plan period.
-Therefore this is not a reasonable alternative.